smefpw/Indigo/README.md

 # smef's Indigo Remastered

-### You, and only YOU, are responsible for any bans on your account during the usage of this cheat.
-This includes, but not limited to, Overwatch, VAC and Untrusted bans.

-**WARNING: This cheat is _not_ SMAC-safe!
-Do not use Convar spoofers and Legit AntiAim while on community servers.**
+### :warning: This cheat is detected by Valve Anti-Cheat and SMAC.

 ## READ WIKI BEFORE POSTING